Deposit Protection Service > How to have a successful tenancy from start to finish > Gathering evidence

 6) Statement of the rent account**

 A rent account statement is important when the claim involves rent arrears.
 It helps the adjudicator understand what payments were owed, what payments were made and what payments were missed.
-The statement should document the property, person the account relates and a breakdown of how the rent arrears are calculated.
+The statement should document the property, person the account relates to and a breakdown of how the rent arrears are calculated.

 7) Date stamped photographs or video recordings*